On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: A Fixed Point Theorem

-\begin{corollary} Let T be a tree and assume that there is a regular end of T preserved forward by all embeddings of T. If there is a vertex or an edge fixed by $Emb(T)$, or if there is a non-elliptic embedding of T, then there is a ray preserved by $Emb(T)$. \end{corollary}
+\begin{corollary} Let T be a tree and assume that there is a regular end of T preserved forward by all self-self-embeddings of T. If there is a vertex or an edge fixed by $Emb(T)$, or if there is a non-elliptic self-embedding of T, then there is a ray preserved by $Emb(T)$. \end{corollary}